Close Menu

 This nerve damage process is called demyelination.
 Demyelination can cause symptoms such as pain and muscle spasms.
 You may also experience weakness and fatigue.
 Other MS symptoms are tremors, balance issues, and feeling dizzy.
 MS symptoms become more severe over time.
 At some point, your symptoms may prevent you from working.

-Other common symptoms are vision problems, tingling, and numbness in the face or in your arms and legs.
+Other common symptoms are vision problems, tingling in the face or in your arms and legs.
 Some people experience speech issues, sexual dysfunction, and bladder problems.
 Other common symptoms are bowel issues and severe fatigue.
 However, the symptoms of Multiple Sclerosis are different for every person.

 Multiple sclerosis nerve disorder and damaged myelin or MS autoimmune disease with healthy nerve with exposed fibre with scarrred cell sheath loss